 What Can I Expect During a Root Canal?

-The goal of root canal treatment is to save abscessed teeth or decaying teeth so they won’t need to be extracted.
+The goal of root canal therapy is to save abscessed teeth or decaying teeth so they won’t need to be extracted.
 This means that one of our dentists will need to remove the decaying tooth nerve, along with the infected tooth pulp.
-Without root canal therapy, the tooth will die and need to be extracted.
+Without root canal treatment, the tooth will die and need to be extracted.

 First, the dentist will need to locally anesthetize the tooth so you won’t feel any pain during the root canal.
 You may feel a slight pinch as the dentist injects the pain reliever.
 Next, the dentist will use a small drill or another dental tool to create a small hole near the top of the tooth.